OctopusDeploy/blog/blog/2023-04/how-to-measure-mean-time-to-resolve/index.md

 MTTR is the mean time to recovery, sometimes called mean time to restore.
 It's the time it takes to get a system operational following a fault.
 It has become a standard measure of software delivery performance as part of the [DORA Metrics](https://octopus.com/devops/metrics/dora-metrics/).

-If you perform well against all DORA metrics, you will likely have working software sooner, happier employees, and a competitive advantage in your industry.
+If you perform well against all DORA metrics, you'll have working software sooner, happier employees, and a competitive advantage in your industry.

 To collect *mean* time to recovery, you need to collect the duration of each incident from when it started to when it ended.
 You then sum the durations and divide the total by the number of incidents.
 Some teams calculate the *median* time to recovery by ordering all incidents and selecting the middle value.

-Recovery times are impacted by many parts of your software delivery process, such as architecture, documentation, observability, and deployment pipeline performance.
+Your software delivery process impacts recovery times, in particular:

+- Architecture
+- Documentation
+- Observability
+- Deployment pipeline performance

 When you can recover quickly, incidents have less impact, and customers are happier.
+You should inspect and adapt your process to make recovery quick and low-risk.

 ### Why MTTR is useful for industry research

-To perform their research, DevOps Research and Assessment (DORA) needs to provide survey questions that are answerable across a range of organizations with different data and performance levels.
+DevOps Research and Assessment (DORA) use a survey as part of their research.
+Questions need to be answerable across a range of organizations with different data and performance levels.
 The [DORA quick check](https://dora.dev/quickcheck/) phrases the MTTR question as:

 > For the primary application or service you work on, how long does it generally take to restore service when a service incident or a defect that impacts users occurs (for example, unplanned outage, service impairment)?
 >